guyewhite/guyewhite.github.io/_posts/2022-10-01-how-to-create-a-kontakt-7-instrument.md

   * Upon clicking `Apply`, you should see `Hello World!` appearing in the status bar / console at the bottom of the screen.

     ![kontakt hello world](/assets/2022-10-01-how-to-create-a-kontakt-7-instrument/007.png "kontakt hello world")

+### Step Three - Analyzing the Script

+The block of code from `on init` to `end on` is always run first by the script compiler.
+Anything that you put in this block of code will run!

+The `message("Hello World!")` statement tells the compiler to output `Hello World!` into the console.
+You can change this message within the quotes to say anything you like.
+In future projects, you will find it exceptionally useful to be able to output to the console -- such that you can provide yourself clues about what is happening in your code.
+This `message` function will be an invaluable tool you will use in the future to catch and understand bugs in your script.

 ### Congratulations